drunomics/contentpool-client/README.md

 * check status report.
 If there is an connection issues with the contentpool or replication errors it will be reported there.
-* to clear the flood history on the contentpool when you have authentication troubles; e.g. run the query `DELETE FROM flood;`.
 * check the recent log messages (watchdog) for replication errors.
+* if there are API connection or authentication issues, check whether the replicator users has sucessfully logged in by checking the last-login date of the user at the admin/people screen of both sites.
+* check the contentpool webserver access logs for the API URLs being accessed and try accessing them manually via curl while provided the replicator user access credenitials as HTTP auth
+* clear the flood history on the contentpool when you have authentication troubles; e.g. run the query `DELETE FROM flood;`.

 ## Development